dentednerd/hotaru/src/posts/my-dev-environment.md

 },
 ```

-I do believe that attention to detail makes for a beautiful dev environment.
+One final recommendation:  [VSCode can do that?!](https://vscodecandothat.com/) lists a ton of features and extensions for VSCode that might make your dev life a little easier.

 [Drop me a tweet](https://www.twitter.com/dentednerd) if you found anything in this post helpful!